-- 4. Whether either person acted in self-defense. - (e) An arrest shall be made when there is probable cause to believe that a violation of a domestic violence court order has been committed (Penal Code § 13701; Penal Code § 836), regardless of whether the offense was committed in the investigator's presence.
+- 1. The intent of the law to protect victims of domestic violence from continuing abuse. - 2.
+The threats creating fear of physical injury. - 3.
+The history of domestic violence between the persons involved. - 4.
+Whether either person acted in self-defense. - (e) An arrest shall be made when there is probable cause to believe that a violation of a domestic violence court order has been committed (Penal Code § 13701; Penal Code § 836), regardless of whether the offense was committed in theinvestigator's presence.
 After arrest, the investigator shall confirm that a copy of the order has been registered, unless the victim provides a copy (Penal Code § 836).